 A simple fix, this one: check your router is set not to respond to ‘PING’ requests over the internet.

 If someone on the internet is scanning for active devices by sending out a ‘PING’, your router will stay silent rather than making its presence known.

 Change your DNS

 Most routers allow you to change the DNS server and add additional servers for redundancy.
-As a bonus some DNS services provide web filtering to block harmful web sites.
+This can slightly improve web browsing speed, provide more resiliency against outages, and as a bonus, some DNS services provide web filtering to block harmful sites.
 Changing the DNS will also prevent ISPs from hijacking DNS to insert adverts.

 There are numerous free public DNS services.
-We would recommend the following:
+We recommend the following: